-If you're the type who would avoid human interaction for days, New Zealand could be your escape route.
+If you're the type who sometimes likes to avoid human interaction for days, New Zealand could be your escape route.

-This country has more sheep and cows than people, so it's definitely a delight to antisocials and introverts.
+This country has more sheep and cows than people, so it's definitely a delight for antisocial people and introverts.
 But then again, New Zealand has a lot more to offer than just vast farmlands and backyards.

 There are so many different activities that you can try.
 From all levels of daredevil stunts to all kinds of chill, you can find them on this side of the planet.

 I have listed just a few of the activities that you might want to try.